 If the statutory opening date of a season for taking protected wild animals, except a season prescribed under federal regulations, is not on a Saturday, the commissioner may designate the nearest Saturday to the statutory date as the opening day of the season.
 If the statutory closing date falls on a Saturday, the commissioner may extend it through the following day.

 The commissioner may regulate the taking, possession, and transportation of wild animals from state and international boundary waters.
 The rules may include:

 (2) restrictions on the limits of fish that may be taken, possessed, or transported from international boundary waters by a person possessing both a Minnesota angling license and an angling license from an adjacent Canadian province.

-The commissioner may prescribe the form of permits, licenses, and tags issued under the game and fish laws.
+(a) Except as provided in paragraph (b), the commissioner may prescribe the form of permits, licenses, and tags issued under the game and fish laws.

 The commissioner shall collect, compile, publish, and disseminate statistics, bulletins, and information related to conservation.

 (a) The commissioner shall encourage the purchase of: